ctyeong/DAVIS-Ag/README.md

 More specifically, several plugins in Helios were used to synthesize realistic visual data of plant with useful annotations whereas AgML worked as an interface for Python scripts to freely access those plugins for particular purposes for generation of DAVIS-Ag.

-For those who are interested in more technical details, reading the [paper](#davis-ag-dataset) on the top is strongly recommended.
+For those who are interested in more technical details, reading Section III-A of [the cited paper above](#davis-ag-dataset) is strongly recommended.

+# Use-case Example

+To be updated very soon.

 # Supplementary Video

 https://youtu.be/CIXA1qgl6JM

 # Contact